blvns/structured_prompting/README.md

-# Codebase for the ACL 2023 "Prompting Language Models for Linguistic Structure"
+# Codebase for "Prompting Language Models for Linguistic Structure"

 This codebase contains the code used to implement the structured prompting method proposed in our ACL 2023 paper.